Yosafat Hovera: Life

 Bishop Hovera was born in the family of clandestine Greek-Catholics in Ivano-Frankivsk, where he grew up.
 After graduation from school he joined a clandestine theological seminary.

 He was ordained as priest for the Ukrainian Catholic Archeparchy of Lviv on 30 May 1990, after completing clandestine theological studies, and was appointed as a parish priest in Velyka Berezovytsia.
 Fr.
 Hovera continued his studies in the Catholic University of Lublin from 1996 until 1999.
-After returning in the Ukraine he was appointed as a vice-rector of the Major Theological Seminary in Ternopil (1999–2004).
+After returning to Ukraine he was appointed as a vice-rector of the Major Theological Seminary in Ternopil (1999–2004).
 During 2004–2007 he again continued his studies, but this time in Rome, in the Pontifical Oriental Institute with a licentiate degree in pastoral theology.
 In 2007 he was appointed as a Rector of the Theological Seminary in Ternopil.

-On 15 January 2008 Fr.
-Hovera was appointed, and on 7 April 2008 was consecrated to the Episcopate as the Titular Bishop of Caesariana.
+On 15 January 2008, Hovera was appointed, and on 7 April 2008, was consecrated to the Episcopate as the Titular Bishop of Caesariana.
 The principal consecrator was Cardinal Lubomyr Husar, the Head of the Ukrainian Greek Catholic Church.